 State Farm is often chosen by people who prefer traditional insurance companies with physical offices and agent support.

-Allstate is another major insurance provider in the U.S. that offers customizable renter’s insurance policies with optional add-ons.
+Allstate is one of the insurance provider in the U.S. that offers customizable renter’s insurance policies with optional add-ons.

 Pros: